ermongroup/cs228-notes/learning/structure/index.md

 ---

 We consider estimating the graphical structure for a Bayesian network from a dataset.
-The task is challenging because (a) the graph structure need not be identifiable (i.e., two different graphs may induce the the same set of conditional independence assumptions; recall _I-equivalence_) and (b) the set of directed acyclic graphs is exponentially large in the number of variables.
+The task is challenging for at least two reasons.
+First, the set of directed acyclic graphs is exponentially large in the number of variables.
+Second, the graph structure need not be _identifiable_.
+In other words, two different graphs may by _I-equivalent_ and hence induce the same set of conditional independence assumptions.

+This second challenge is closely related to the fact that we can not associate causal interpretations to the edges learned, since the techniques we consider here are statistical in nature and can only detect association in the distribution or dataset of interest.
+One way to keep this subtlety in mind is to remember that two Bayesian networks with different edge orientations may still represent the same distribution.

 Before discussing approaches, we emphasize the contrast between these challenges and our pleasant results on parameter learning for a Bayesian network _given_ the directed acyclic graph (see [Learning in directed models](../directed/)).
 There we supposed that we had elicited a graph from a domain expert, constructed it using our own (causal) intuition, or asserted it to simplify learning and inference.